bbc/psammead/README.md

 ### :hammer: Setup Local Environment

 ```
-cd psammead && npm run install:packages
+cd psammead && yarn run install:packages
 ```

 N.B.
-When merging branches, the `npm run install:packages` command should be favoured over `npm install`.
+When merging branches, the `yarn run install:packages` command should be favoured over `yarn install`.
 [More details available here](https://github.com/bbc/psammead/pull/264).

 ### :runner: Run tests

 Install dependencies locked to `package-lock.json`:

 ```
-npm run ci:packages
+yarn run ci:packages
 ```

 (NB: You can't reliably run the jest tests when the packages are linked locally, as they may have been linked across breaking changes.
-Running `npm run ci:packages` resets all links.
-To update snapshots within unit tests, run `npm run test:unit -- -u`.)
+Running `yarn run ci:packages` resets all links.
+To update snapshots within unit tests, run `yarn run test:unit -- -u`.)

 Run the component tests:

 ```
-npm test
+yarn test
 ```

 This runs Jest across any packages matching this glob pattern: `packages/components/**/*.test.jsx`.
-It also runs each package's `npm test` command if it is defined
+It also runs each package's `yarn test` command if it is defined

 ### :runner: Run Storybook

 ```
-npm run storybook
+yarn run storybook
 ```

 NB, we've defined global styles (normalize, box-sizing, Reith font) in the [Storybook config](https://github.com/bbc/psammead/blob/latest/.storybook/config.js) so that components render as expected.